 Welcome to Year 6

-from Mrs Simier, Mr Durant, Mr Gough (Fridays in Langdon B) and Mrs Sims.
+from Mrs Simier, Mr Gall and Mrs Sims.

 What we will be learning…

-Please look at our Knowledge Organiser to find out what the children are learning!
+Please look at our Knowledge Organisers to find out what the children are learning!

 Reading… In Whole Class Guided Reading, we will be continuing to read and explore a variety of texts.
 We will be looking at a range of question types which will require children to use their retrieval, interpretation and explanation skills.
 We will be thinking carefully about authors’choice of language and layouts.